litestar-org/awesome-litestar/README.md

 #### GraphQL

-- [`strawberry-graphql`](https://strawberry.rocks/docs/integrations/litestar) - A Strawberry integration for Litestar to use graphql in your applications.
+- [`strawberry-graphql`](https://strawberry.rocks/docs/integrations/litestar) - A Strawberry integration for Litestar to use GraphQL in your applications.

 #### Utils